Jaded-Encoding-Thaumaturgy/vs-wobbly/README.md

 To implement your own strategy, create a class and inherit from [AbstractProcessingStrategy](./vswobbly/process/strategies/abstract.py).
 Refer to the existing strategies and the docstrings of the abstract class for examples.

+Note: For orphan field handling to be handled correctly, the strategy *must* have 'Orphan' in its name.